On the Bott index of unitary matrices on a finite torus: Introduction

 \section{Introduction}

-The integer quantization of the transverse (Hall) conductance (IQHE) for a two dimensional electronic gas under an external perpendicular magnetic field has been experimentally discovered in 1980 \cite{von_Klitzing:1980}, the fractional quantization (FQHE) a couple of years later \cite{Stormer:1982}.
+The integer quantization of the transverse (Hall) conductance (IQHE) of a two dimensional electron gas under an external perpendicular magnetic field has been experimentally discovered in 1980 \cite{von_Klitzing:1980}, the fractional quantization (FQHE) a couple of years later \cite{Stormer:1982}.
 The theoretical analysis of these phenomena has never stopped since.
-Initial landmarks have been established by Laughlin \cite{Laughlin:1981}, Halperin \cite{Halperin:1982} and Thouless \cite{Thouless:1982}.
-Different schools of thought originated to explain these phenomena: who focuses on the two-dimensional bulk aspects of the sample \cite{Thouless_review:1994}; who stresses the relevance of the one dimensionality of the edge \cite{Wen_review:1992}, who on the interplay between bulk and edge-physics \cite{Frohlich_Studer_review:1993}.
-The attention to a realistic geometrical setting is particularly relevant in the approach of Buttiker \cite{Buttiker:1988}, while a rigorous treatment of the strong disorder needed for the quantization conductance is central in the work of Bellissard \cite{Bellissard:1994}.
-The initial sections of \cite{Bellissard:1994} can be used as an introduction to the subject of the IQHE.
-Another line of research particularly careful on the mathematical physical aspects of IQHE and FQHE is due to Avron, Seiler and Simon \cite{Avron_Seiler_Simon:1994}.
-Haldane in 1988 formulated a lattice model with localized magnetic flux over the corners of a honeycomb lattice but total zero flux per plaquette that manifests a quantized transverse conductance \cite{Haldane:1988}, nowadays called Chern insulator.
-This model has been relevant to the theoretical formulation \cite{Kane1:2005} \cite{Kane2:2005} and experimental discovery \cite{Konig:2007} of the topological insulators.
+Initial landmarks have been established by Laughlin \cite{Laughlin:1981}, Halperin \cite{Halperin:1982} and Thouless {\it et al.} \cite{Thouless:1982}.
+Different schools of thought originated to explain these phenomena: who focused on the two-dimensional bulk aspects of the sample \cite{Thouless_review:1994}; who stressed the relevance of the one-dimensional edge \cite{Wen_review:1992}, who analyzed the interplay between bulk and edge-physics \cite{Frohlich_Studer_review:1993}.
+The attention to a realistic geometrical setting is particularly relevant in the approach of Buttiker \cite{Buttiker:1988}, while a rigorous treatment of the strong disorder needed for the quantization of the conductance is central in the work of Bellissard, summarized in \cite{Bellissard:1994}.
+The initial sections of \cite{Bellissard:1994} can be used as an introduction to the IQHE.
+Another line of research on the mathematical-physics aspects of IQHE is due to Avron, Seiler and Simon \cite{Avron_Seiler:1985,Avron_Seiler_Simon:1994}.
+Haldane in 1988 formulated a lattice model with localized magnetic flux over the corners of a honeycomb lattice but with total magnetic flux per plaquette equal to zero.
+This model manifests a quantized transverse conductance \cite{Haldane:1988} and nowadays is called Chern insulator.
+The Haldane model has been relevant for the theoretical formulation \cite{Kane_1_2005,Kane_2_2005} and experimental discovery \cite{Konig:2007,Knez_Rice_2014} of the topological insulators.
+Two relatively recent rigorous works, among others, on the nature of the invariants describing topological insulators in two and higher dimensions are \cite{Fiorenza_2016,Schulz_Baldes_2016}.
+A rigorous discussion of the topology of one-dimensional systems with open boundary conditions has been very recently provided by the authors of \cite{Tauber_2022}.